1 May 2020

 Like a LAN shop, except that it really isn't in almost every way.

 I’m back in Singapore and away from my desktop, which has meant not being able to play any of my more demanding or Windows-only games on the computer I actually have here (a MacBook Pro).
+I gave GeForce Now a shot, but given that they didn’t have any servers in the region, the latency made things quite unplayable.
+It also didn’t look very good, most likely for the same reason.

 19 April 2020